 More Lessons for Singapore Math

 Here are some examples of multiplication word problems.
-The videos will illustrate how to use the block diagrams (Singapore Math) method to solve word problems.
+The examples and solutions will illustrate how to use the block diagrams (Singapore Math) method or Tape Diagrams (Common Core) to solve word problems.
 Go to Math Word Problems

 for more examples.

 How to solve multiplication word problems that involves comparing amounts using bar models?

 Rowan and Emma each had an equal number of popsicles.
 After Rowan ate 25 popsicles and Emma ate 31 popsicles, Rowan had twice as many as Emma.
 How many popsicles did they each have at first?

 Bar Models: Solving Word Problems (Singapore Math 5A)

 In a basketball game, Marc, Jackson, and Cole scored 106 points altogether.
 Marc scored 15 more points than Jackson.
 Jackson scored 7 fewer than Cole.
 How many points did Cole score?